-Global income funds are a convenient way to invest in a diverse mix of different countries, and provide managers with a larger pool in which to fish for dividend-paying stocks.
-An income fund can be a great addition to a SIPP portfolio for different reasons.
-You can either take the pay-outs to supplement your income (if you’re old enough to access your pension) or, if you are targeting growth and aiming to build your portfolio for longer, reinvesting dividends can help grow your pot at a faster rate thanks to the beneficial effect of compounding.
+UK equity income funds are a convenient way to invest in a mix of dividend-paying UK companies.
+An equity income fund can be a great addition to a SIPP portfolio for different reasons.
+You can either take the pay-outs to supplement your income (if you’re old enough to access your pension) or, if you are targeting growth and aiming to build your portfolio for longer, reinvesting dividends can help grow your pot thanks to the beneficial effect of compounding.

 Responsible investing fund